 At Center for the Women of New York, we believe education is a cornerstone of women’s economic independence.
-To that end, we offer classes in conversational ESL, computer skills, and other topics, and an annual Career Conference to enable women to gain employment and rise in the workplace.
+To that end, CWNY offers support groups for caregivers and women in crisis, workshops, and classes on topics such as domestic violence, trafficking awareness, career advancement, financial literacy, sustainable gardening, and English as a Second Language to enable women to gain employment and rise in the workplace.

 We advocate strongly for women’s full equality by partnering with like-minded organizations and elected officials.
 We participate in women’s marches and organize symposia on topics like domestic violence and human trafficking.
 We help women in crisis through referrals to social services.